 My research has been funded by the Economic and Social Research Council and the Carnegie Trust.

-I am currently pursuing a research project on the measurement of professional work and the performance management of professionals.
+I am currently pursuing a research project on the experiences of career transitions of senior professionals.

 I am interested in collaborating on research projects that involve professionals and their work.